jrosen48/utk-homepage/content/post/2021-07-22-loving-knoxville/index.md

 In short, I love Knoxville.
 It has taken awhile for me to feel this way, much longer than Lansing and Michigan, which I loved around a half year or so (note: I grew up around Detroit, so it was easier to become familiar with Lansing).

-First and foremost, I love the outdoors here.
+- First and foremost, I love the outdoors here.
 I don't really know how to sum up how and why, and I won't try to, for now.

-Second, I have made friends.
+- Second, I have made friends.
 Two of them are moving away, which makes me sad, but having friends is non-trivial.

-Third, our son has a great daycare.
+- Third, our son has a great daycare.
 This is a gift.

-Fourth, Katie and I have jobs we like and are challenged by.
+- Fourth, Katie and I have jobs we like and are challenged by.
+- Fifth, downtown is great.

-Last, we like our neighborhood.
+- Last, we like our neighborhood.
 We can walk to the river, bike to the park and to daycare and work.

 It is in the south, which is different for me, still.
 Knoxville has problems and inequalities that make it less than it could be.
 Where I work has issues.
 I think these matter, perhaps even more as we live here longer.